varjolab/ProteoGyver/README.md

     - DIA-NN (pg_matrix.tsv)
     - Generic matrix format (one row = one protein, one column = one sample)

+### Algorithm details
+ProteoGyver relies mostly on proven software.
+However, some choices have been made:
+- p-values for differential abundance are adjusted with the Benjamini-Hochberg procedure
+- log2 fold chance thresholding is also used for the abundance in differential tests.
+This relies on "raw" log2 fold change (1 = 2-fold change).

 ### PTM workflow
 Currently the PTM workflow is not ready for deployment.
 However, PTMs can be analyzed in a rudimentary way with the proteomics workflow.
 In this case, the input data table should be a generic matrix, where the first column is the ID column specifying the protein and modification site, and all other columns represent intensity values of e.g. the identified peptide or site.
 In this case, the first column could contain values such as Protein12-siteY32, or similar.
 As long as each entry is unique, PG will ingest the file happily.
 The workflow will then produce the same plots, e.g. counts, intensity distributions, missing values, volcano plots etc.